8,971 Miles of Sweetness

 The tour kicked off in Omaha, Nebraska, at the College World Series.
 Over the span of 10 weeks, our Share Sweetness team stopped at 31 retail stores, attended 19 community events, made and shared honey dog treats, held diaper drives for those affected by Hurricanes Harvey and Irma, and assisted during the California wildfires.
 At each stop, they handed out honey samples, coupons and branded materials, and even encouraged patrons at these events to share sweet messages on Share Sweetness post cards, which the crew then hand-delivered to different people in different places in each community (i.e., children at Colorado Children’s Hospital and incoming freshmen at the Air Force Academy).

 All of their travels were shared on the site and on social with the hashtag #ShareSweetness.
 And everyone who stopped by the food truck was encouraged to share posts and photos using the hashtag, as well.
 Traditional PR tactics were also utilized, as the tour was featured on local TV and radio news stations in multiple cities.
 But, ultimately, it all had to come to an end, and it did so in the Sioux Honey Association Co-op hometown of Sioux City, Iowa.

-The inaugural Share a Little Sweetness Tour generated 7.5 million impressions and reached one million consumers.
-The tour distributed thousands of samples, and built genuine connections with potential buyers.
-Across all Sioux Honey social media assets, the tour contributed to a 98 percent increase in social impressions (more than one million), a 307 percent increase in engagements (nearly 18,000), more than 4,000 link clicks and nearly 2,000 new fans.
-The tour provided impactful insights into the relationship between experiential marketing and a public relations campaign, clearly confirming that engaging directly with consumers had a substantial community engagement impact.
+After the tour’s 10 weeks, Sioux Honey gained 7.5 million impressions and reached one million consumers.
+On the tour, tens of thousands of honey samples and coupons were distributed, and genuine connections were built with potential buyers.
+Across all Sioux Honey social media assets, the tour contributed to a 98 percent increase in social impressions (more than one million), a 307 percent increase in engagement, more than 4,000 link clicks, and nearly 2,000 new fans.
+Most importantly, we distributed 43,586 samples with 75 percent of those who sampled saying they’d likely buy the product.